MiDorm

 Key Design Decision

-Reviewing our sketches revealed that visual details are the most engaging and useful to students.
+Visual details are the most engaging and useful to students.
 This led us to adopt a photo-first design for dorm detail screens.

-Reviewing our sketches revealed that visual details are the most engaging and useful to students.
+Visual details are the most engaging and useful to students.
 This led us to adopt a photo-first design for dorm detail screens.

 Mobile First + Design System